Retention, engagement, monetization.

 Challenges of Driving Player Engagement in Game Development

 Just kidding.
-Driving player engagement is clearly one of the most difficult challenges game developers currently face — especially as tens of thousands of new game experiences are released every year.
+Driving gamer engagement is clearly one of the most difficult challenges game developers currently face — especially as tens of thousands of new game experiences are released every year.

 Game studios are battling a host of issues at the moment, but we’ll say it: many of these high-profile cancellations were caused by studios relying on the data of the past to drive the engagement of the future.